scolapicchioni/blazor/Lab02/readme.md

 Our Delete page doesn't actually delete, yet, so let's add a button to invoke the `photosService.RemoveAsync` method.

-We'll use [Event Handling](https://docs.microsoft.com/en-us/aspnet/core/blazor/components/event-handling?view=aspnetcore-6.0) to handle the click of a button with a C# method that in turn will call the photosService.
+We'll use [Event Handling](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/event-handling?view=aspnetcore-7.0) to handle the click of a button with a C# method that in turn will call our `photosService`.

 Let's add the button: